dansmyers/IntroToCS/Labs/2-Variables_and_Input.md

 ### Guidelines

-- Put every problem into its own `.py` file
+- Put every problem into its own `.py` file.

-- Start every program with a comment describing what it's supposed to do
+- Start every program with a comment describing what it's supposed to do.
+Use comments in your code to explain what each line or small group of lines is doing.

 - Use `input` to read values from the teminal.
 Remember that the value returned by `input` is **a string**.
 You can convert an input value into integer using
 ```